-A Defense Department spokesperson said about the attack: “Under the direction of the President, the US military has taken decisive defensive action to protect US personnel overseas by killing General Qasem Soleimani.
-The General was actively developing plans to attack American diplomats and service members in Iraq and throughout the region. "
+A Defense Department spokesperson said about the attack: "Under the President's direction, the US military took decisive defensive action to protect American personnel overseas by killing General Qasem Soleimani.
+The General was actively developing plans to attack American diplomats and service members in Iraq and across the country. region ".

-According to reports from local sources, the attack launched in Baghdad would have killed Abu Mahdi al-Muhandis, the leader of the Iraqi militia Kata'ib Hezbollah and deputy head of the popular mobilization forces, the militia group summoned to fight the Islamic State.
+According to reports from local sources, the attack launched in Baghdad allegedly killed Abu Mahdi al-Muhandis, the leader of the Iraqi militia Kata'ib Hezbollah and deputy head of the popular mobilization forces, the militia group summoned to fight the Islamic State.